 Abstract

 Globally, biodiversity patterns emerge as a consequence of both evolutionary and ecological processes.
 Their relative importance is frequently tested on model ecosystems such as oceanic islands that vary in both.
 However, the coarse-scale data used to perform such analyses have limited inferential power to separate the effects of historical biogeographic factors, such as island age, from those of ecological ones, such as island area and habitat heterogeneity.
 Using a comprehensive database of forest plots across the Hawaiian archipelago, we describe biodiversity patterns of woody plants across multiple spatial scales and disentangle the effects of island age, area, and habitat heterogeneity that shape these patterns.
 At both island and local scales, we find evidence that island age strongly influences species diversity patterns.
-Our results indicate that, once accounting for the effects of area and habitat heterogeneity, greater species diversity per unit area on older islands emerges due to a greater amount of rare species that are heterogeneously distributed in space.
+Our results indicate that, once accounting for the effects of area and habitat heterogeneity, greater species diversity per unit area on older islands emerges due to a greater number of rare species that are heterogeneously distributed in space.
 Our approach clearly demonstrates that both ecological and evolutionary factors shape biodiversity patterns in a model archipelago ecosystem, and can be applied to disentangle biodiversity drivers in other systems.

 Significance statement

 Integrating evolutionary and ecological factors is an essential step towards reaching a more complete understanding of the mechanisms that underlie biodiversity patterns.
 While oceanic islands are often used as natural laboratories because they are discrete spatial units and vary in age, island- (or archipelago-) level species checklists lack information about species abundances and distributions within islands that is needed to disentangle the effects of biogeographical and ecological factors on biodiversity.
-Here, we present forest plot data from across the Hawaiian archipelago and that the effects of island age on diversity patterns percolate across spatial scales via the distribution of rare species.
-In doing so, we show that species diversity patterns across a hotspot archipelago, such as Hawai', reflect the joint influence of both contemporary and historical drivers.
+Here, we present forest plot data from across the Hawaiian archipelago and show that the effects of island age on diversity patterns percolate across spatial scales via the distribution of rare species.
+In doing so, we show that species diversity patterns across a hotspot archipelago, such as Hawai', reflect the joint influence of contemporary and historical drivers.

 Introduction